 My previous employer had two businesses which I was fortunate to be a jack-of-all trades for both of his companies.
 I had experience as a microbiologist, analytical chemist, front desk assistant, beverage chemist, digital designer, social media manager, and photographer.
 In all of these experiences, I often found things that were not as easy to utilize and tried to come up with better solutions to make the user experience better for our company, colleagues, and clients.

 I am often told that I am a very empathetic person, and in my everyday life I see designs that could be changed so that others could have a better user experience.
-I started my own brand known as Intertwined Co. and have accumulated multiple freelancing experiences helping small business owners and other creatives with my designs and illustrations.
+I started my own faith-based brand known as Intertwined Co. and have accumulated multiple freelancing experiences helping small business owners and other creatives with my designs and illustrations.
 I also run my own Etsy shop that serves as a testimony of my career transition.
 I aspire to utilize my skills as a UX Designer to create designs that would not only look and feel useful and appealing, but would also invoke and inspire positive change in the people of the world.